-In determining gross margin and SG&A expenses management has used historical performance trends, overlaying the impacts of recent programs and other initiatives already taken within the business to reduce costs.
+In determining gross margin and SG&A expenses, management has considered the impacts of recent programs and other initiatives already taken within the business and similar future initiatives to reduce operational costs.
+The recoverable value assessment of the North America Drilling Services CGU is based on gross margin increasing as a result of the reduction in costs and improved market conditions.